 Why—A generic buying process is no longer sufficient.
 A buying process map allows you to understand an individual’s buying process.
 It includes the key buyer actions they take in a single phase of the buying process.
 It also has the smaller micro questions they ask themselves inside each individual phase.
 The micro questions are critical.
 A buyer does not verbalize all of their questions to a seller.
 To be successful in today’s market, a seller must know these.
 The use of a BPM vets this out.

 Why—Sales VPs realize their teams are taking new products to the market without the proper training and tools.
+A robust sales enablement capability is required.
 These new products are central to accelerating revenue growth yet the team is not properly enabled.

 #3 Account Based Marketing

 Why—Most sales leaders feel they have 20% of the available spend of their top 20% accounts.
-In an effort to generate new leads inside the install base, sales leaders are putting more demands on their Marketing teams.
+In an effort to generate new leads inside the install base, sales leaders are putting more demands on their Marketing teams to implement real ABM.
 They expect targeted campaigns into their most valuable accounts.

-Download the Entire Report and Self-Assessment Here.
+Download the Obsolete Sale Leader Assessment tool.
 Avoid becoming obsolete.

 The Assessment will give you a rating on one of four levels starting at Highly Relevant and ending with Obsolete.
 The complete report will help you identify what areas to begin improving.